 My incision site was red and itchy, but it turned out to be an allergic reaction to the bandage adhesive.
-I was healing well and moving around the house with more ease, but I continued to spend the majority of time in bed – largely because lying on my back was the most comfortable position for me to be in.
+I was healing well and moving around the house with more ease, but I continued to spend the majority of time in bed – largely because lying on my back with my legs propped up on pillows was the most comfortable position for me to be in.
 Sitting upright was uncomfortable, and I could only stand for short periods at a time.

 This week was also my last week of full-time recovery.
 Vic was back at work, but my kids were at overnight camp.
 I didn’t have much to do besides resting and healing.

 - I no longer needed the walker.
 I walked slowly, but I was steady on my feet.